IAG win over trade union in boost to Aer Lingus bid

-DUBLIN (Reuters) - A trade union group representing Aer Lingus AERL.I workers has reversed its position and said it will now back a takeover approach by IAG (ICAG.L) after the British Airways’ owner laid out its growth plans for the Irish airline.
+DUBLIN, Feb 22 (Reuters) - A trade union group representing Aer Lingus workers has reversed its position and said it will now back a takeover approach by IAG after the British Airways’ owner laid out its growth plans for the Irish airline.

 Aer Lingus’ board recommended the 1.36 billion euro offer from International Consolidated Airlines Group last month, subject to the Irish state selling its 25 percent stake, but political and trade union opposition has been significant.